LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ![df_unique_modules.head()](/assets/images/posts/25_05_20/2_2_abroad_correction.png)

 ### 2.3 Provide English Translations of the Modules
-We create a first list of the Module column and zip it (pairwise) with a second list that includes English translations.
-The resulting object is a German(keys)-English(values) dictionary.
+We create a first list of the Module column and **zip it pairwise** with a second list including the English translations.
+The resulting object is a **German(keys)-English(values)** dictionary.
 Finally, we assign the English module names to a new column.

 ```python
   #create a list of the "Module" column